-To be considered for mortgage insurance approval, a bankruptcy must be fully discharged for at least four years (with documented extenuating circumstances a bankruptcy discharged for two years will be considered).
+To be considered for mortgage insurance approval, a bankruptcy must be fully discharged for at least two years (or greater based on bankruptcy filing).
 The member must also reestablish good credit, demonstrating the ability to manage financial affairs.
 The credit report should not reflect any serious derogatory credit since the date of discharge (i.e., no mortgage or housing-related late payments, no collections, judgments, liens, or garnishments, no revolving or installment accounts 60 or more days late and only isolated incidents of 30-day late payments on revolving accounts).